 In the 1950's, the Stearns Company closed several coal mines and the K&T discontinued passenger service.
 By 1976, the Stearns Coal & Lumber Company had sold its mining operations to Blue Diamond Coal Company.
 The Company’s vast land holdings transferred to the National Forest, the Big South Fork National River & Recreation Area and private ownership.
 Coal mining ceased along the K&T in 1987.
 Today, the McCreary County Heritage Foundation, Inc., a non-profit organization, has taken on the task to preserve, protect and interpret the rich history of one of the few company towns in America still surrounded by its coal, lumber and railroad roots.
 The National Historic District of Stearns, McCreary County Museum and Big South Fork Scenic Railway provide the venues necessary for the Heritage Foundation to keep this thriving history alive.

-The rear of the train before boarding took place.
-The consist of this train was Big South Fork Scenic SW9 106 (built by Electro-Motive Division in 1951 as Atlantic Coast Line 701), coaches 1006 and 1005, which were built from flat cars.
-We were all boarded then I heard a horn on the Norfolk Southern coming my way.
+The rear of the train before boarding occurred.
+The consist of was Big South Fork Scenic SW9 106 (nee Atlantic Coast Line 701, built by Electro-Motive Division in 1951) and coaches 1006 and 1005, which were built from flat cars.
+Everyone boarded then I heard a horn approaching from the Norfolk Southern line.

 My view of SW9 106.
-I really missed the S-1 105 that was on the train in 2007 when Chris Parker and I rode it for the first time.
+I really missed the S-1 105 that was led the train in 2007 when Chris Parker and I rode it for the first time.

 The Circus Train cars once again, this time from the train.